top of page

 Reflections On The Ego

-Two weeks ago, I started to notice I was experiencing feelings of unworthiness, of not being enough, not deserving etc – the good stuff you know :D. I believe this to be a fairly common theme in most people.
-Of course, there are factors such as upbringing, social and economic conditions... which affect our self-esteem, our sense of belonging and how we perceive our place in this world.
+Two weeks ago, I started to notice I was experiencing feelings of unworthiness, of not being enough, not deserving, etc – the good stuff, you know :D. I believe this to be a fairly common theme in most people.
+Of course, there are factors such as upbringing, social and economic conditions... that affect our self-esteem, our sense of belonging and how we perceive our place in this world.

 Deep down I have always felt very confident in my abilities and capacities, and I think that it is the image I project outwards (from what people have told me).
-I definitely believe in myself and my own power, but this does not mean I have not been affected by childhood traumas and other events which tend to leave a mark on the soul.
-Equally, I have interactions and situations in my daily life which sometime make me question myself (it is a healthy process) and/or generate emotions which can lead to feeling unworthy or sad or doubtful about my abilities and the list goes on :D.
+I definitely believe in myself and my own power, but this does not mean I have not been affected by childhood traumas and other events that tend to leave a mark on the soul.
+Equally, I have interactions and situations in my daily life that sometimes make me question myself (it is a healthy process) and/or generate emotions that can lead to feeling unworthy or sad or doubtful about my abilities and the list goes on :D.

 Recent Posts